 Climate change is an issue that affects all of us, but for residents of coastal cities such as Miami, Florida, the changing climate—which can cause stronger storms—is a topic of deep interest for both the scientific community and the public at large.
 Hurricanes have caused severe damage to Florida and Gulf Coast communities, and the scientific link to more frequent and powerful storms in the future is a new and troubling development.

-In the production of Climate Change Miami, Ideum and Miami Science Museum looked to develop a collaborative multi-user experience exploring both global and local changes in climate.
+In the production of Climate Change Miami, Ideum and Miami Science Museum (now known as The Phillip and Patricia Frost Museum of Science) looked to develop a collaborative multi-user experience exploring both global and local changes in climate.
 The exhibit contains both primary scientific data along with photographs and videos that help explain the science of climate change.
 The exhibit uses a controllable 4-foot Magic Planet spherical display, four large display monitors, and three independent kiosk stations for visitor interaction.
 All content in the exhibit is presented in both English and Spanish.

 Each of the three independent kiosk stations share different roles within the system which are dependent on the status of the others.
 A station may control the large spherical display by choosing and directing animated globe overlays.
 It can rotate the sphere horizontally and vertically by dragging a smaller representation of the globe on the touchscreen.